ubernostrum/django-registration/docs/views.rst

    .. attribute:: success_url

       The URL to redirect to after successful registration.
-Should be a string name of a URL pattern, or a 3-tuple of arguments suitable for passing to Django's `redirect shortcut
+A string containing a (relative) URL, or a string name of a URL pattern, or a 3-tuple of arguments suitable for passing to Django's `redirect shortcut
       <https://docs.djangoproject.com/en/1.8/topics/http/shortcuts/#redirect>`_.
 Can
       be overridden on a per-request basis (see below).
 Default value is ``None``, so that per-request customization is used instead.